Security Model

 - Run the server as a least-privileged deployment user.

-- Limit MCP endpoint reachability to trusted local clients.
+- Limit Arbiter server reachability to trusted local clients.

 Future work

 Client identification and authentication are planned design work.
-Until then, deploy Agent Arbiter only where the MCP endpoint is reachable by trusted local clients.
+Until then, deploy Arbiter only where the server is reachable by trusted local clients.